triple2grid2d

 Description

-This routine does not perform interpolation; rather, each individual data point is assigned to the nearest grid point.
+This function does not perform interpolation; rather, each individual data point is assigned to the nearest grid point.
 It is possible that upon return, grid will contain grid points set to data@_FillValue if the option@distmx is set.

 The units of distmx are "grid-units" if the default distance formula is used, and kilometers if the great circle distance formula is used, as indicated by option@mopt.